Ehud Barak: Relationship with Jeffrey Epstein

+According to The San Francisco Standard, leaked emails show that, around the same time Barak and Epstein contacted Thiel, other Israeli officials tried to build a relationship with Thiel as well, "jockeying for Thiel's attention", often aiming at a "lucrative" job at Palantir.
+Among such officials were the diplomat Ron Prosor and intelligence officer Zivan Benisty, although their effort was separate from that of Barak.

 Financial assets

 In an interview with Haaretz reported in January 2015, Barak was asked to explain the source of his "big" capital, with which he "bought 5 apartments and connected them," and by which he "lives in a giant rental apartment in a luxury high rise."
 Barak said he currently earns more than a $1 million a year, and that from 2001 to 2007, he also earned more than a $1 million every year, from giving lectures and from consulting for hedge funds.
 Barak also said he made millions of dollars more from his investments in Israeli real estate properties.

 In the interview, Barak was asked whether he is a lobbyist who earns a living from "opening doors".
 The interviewer stated "You have arrived recently at the Kazakhstan despot Nazarbayev and the president of Ghana.
 You are received immediately."
 Barak confirmed that he has been received by these heads of state but denied earning money from opening doors for international business deals for Israeli and foreign corporations, and said he does not see any ethical or moral problems in his business activities.
 He further said there is no logic to demand of him, after "the natural process in democracy has ended" to not utilize the tools he accumulated in his career to secure his financial future.
 When asked if his financial worth is $10–15 million, Barak said "I'm not far from there."